motiooon/Affirm-Go/Readme.md

 #### Answers to questions:

-This is a re-write of the Node JS Code available here https://github.com/motiooon/affirm but written in Go.
-No other optimization has been made.
-Simple re-write.
+This is a Go re-write of Affirm code challenge previously written in Node JS (Code available here https://github.com/motiooon/affirm).
+No other optimizations have been made.